owikle/topicmodeling/content/0-intro.md

 ---
-title: Text as Data
+title: Introduction
 nav: true
 layout: default
 ---

-# Text as Data
+# Intro to Text as Data
 - Bag of words
 - Digital text is massively addressable at different levels of scale (Michael Witmore, "Text: A Massively Addressable Object")